joaozago1/vertexBasedRechabilityAnalysis/README.md

 # vertexBasedRechabilityAnalysis
-Repository containing implementation of the algorithms presented on: Vertex-based reachability analysis for verifying ReLU deep neural networks
+Repository containing implementation of the algorithms presented on: Vertex-based reachability analysis for verifying ReLU deep neural networks [<a href="https://arxiv.org/abs/2301.12001">1</a>].

 ## Installation